cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     entry to another container within the DIT.
 The parts of the DN are called **Relative Distinguished Name** (RDN) because are unique only in the context where they are defined.
-So, for example, if you have a *inetOrgPerson* entry with RDN ``cn=Fred`` that is stored in an *organizational unit* with RDN ``ou=users`` that is stored in an *organization* with RDN ``o=company`` the DN of the *inetOrgPerson* entry will be ``cn=Fred, ou=users, o=company``.
+So, for example, if you have a *inetOrgPerson* entry with RDN ``cn=Fred`` that is stored in an *organizational unit* with RDN ``ou=users`` that is stored in an *organization* with RDN ``o=company`` the DN of the *inetOrgPerson* entry will be ``cn=Fred,ou=users,o=company``.
 The RDN value must be unique in the context where the entry is stored, but there is no specification in the LDAP schema on which attribute to use as RDN for a specific class.
 LDAP also support a (quite obscure) "multi-rdn" naming option where each part of the RDN is separated with the + character, as in ``cn=Fred+sn=Smith``.